This important part of estate planning isn't just for the wealthy.

 Trust funds can offer some tax benefits for both the grantor and the beneficiary, depending on the type of trust.
 Although a trust fund can help you minimize taxes, the trust itself may have to pay taxes on its assets.

-An irrevocable trust helps minimize the estate tax.
+An irrevocable trust may help minimize the estate tax.
 However, because the tax exemption is set very high ($11.58 million for 2020 and $11.7 million in 2021), estate taxes are typically only a concern for the very wealthy.

 An irrevocable trust may also help you avoid paying income tax, but only if it meets certain IRS guidelines.
 Check with a tax advisor or accountant to make sure.
 There are many types of taxes and a trust fund may still be useful in offering some benefits.